silx-kit/fabio/doc/source/getting_started.rst

 which would enable easy reading of 2D data images, from any detector without having to worry about the file format.
-Therefore FabIO just needs a file name to open a file and it determines the file format automatically and deals with gzip {gzip}and bzip2 {bzip2}compression transparently.
-Opening a file returns an object which stores the image {data} in memory as a 2D NumPy array {numpy}and the metadata, called {header}, in a python dictionary.
+Therefore FabIO just needs a file name to open a file and it determines the file format automatically and deals with gzip and bzip2 compression transparently.
+Opening a file returns an object which stores the image in memory as a 2D NumPy array and the metadata, called header, in a python dictionary.
-Beside the {data} and {header} attributes, some methods are provided for reading the {previous} or {next} image in a series of images as well as jumping to a specific file number.
+Beside the data and header attributes, some methods are provided for reading the previous or next image in a series of images as well as jumping to a specific file number.
 For the user, these auxiliary methods are intended to be independent of the image format (as far as is reasonably possible).